-Company Court Case Number Origin Stage of trial Amounts Committed () Tam Linhas Aéreas S.A.
-Internal Revenue Service of Brazil 10880.722.355/2014- 52 On August 19th, 2014 the Federal Tax Service issued a notice of violation stating that compensation credits Program (PIS) and the Contribution for the Financing of Social Security COFINS by TAM are not directly related to the activity of air transport.
-An administrative objection was filed on September 17th, 2014.
+Company Court Case Number Origin Stage of trial Amounts Committed () ThUS\$ TAM Linhas Aéreas S.A.
+Internal Revenue Service of Brazil 10880.722.355/2014-52 Service issued a notice of violation stating that compensation credits Program (PIS) and the Contribution for the Financing of Social Security COFINS by TAM are not An administrative objection was filed on September 17th, 2014.
 A first-instance ruling was rendered on June 1, 2016 that was partially favorable.
 The separate fine was revoked.
 A voluntary appeal was filed on June 30, 2016, which is pending a decision by CARF.
 On September 9, 2016, the case was referred to the Second Division, Fourth Chamber, of the Third Section of the Administrative Council of Tax Appeals (CARF).
 In September 2019, the Court rejected the appeal of the Hacienda Nacional.
 Hacienda Nacional filed a complaint that was denied by the Court.
-ThUS\$ 49,069 TAM Linhas Aéreas S.A.
-Sao Paulo Labor Court, Sao Paulo 1001531- 73.2016.5.02.0710 The Ministry of Labor filed an action seeking that the company adapt the ergonomics and comfort of seats.
-In August 2016, the Ministry of Labor filed a new lawsuit before the competent Labor Court in Sao Paulo, in the same terms as case 0000009-45.2016.5.02.090, as previously reported, the hearing date is set for October 22, 2018.
+47,786 TAM Linhas Aéreas S.A.
+Sao Paulo Labor Court, Sao Paulo 1001531- 73.2016.5.02.0710 In August 2016, the Ministry of Labor filed a new lawsuit before the competent Labor Court in Sao Paulo, in the same terms as case 0000009-45.2016.5.02.090, as previously reported, the hearing date is set for October 22, 2018.
 We were served the decision completely dismissing the claim in March 2019, against which the plaintiff has filed an appeal.
 We are now awaiting the hearing by the Court of Appeals.
-13,707 LATAM Airlines Group S.A.
-22° Civil Court of Santiago C-29.945-2016 The Company received notice of a civil liability claim by Inversiones Ranco Tres S.A. on January 18, 2017.
+13,674 LATAM Airlines Group S.A.
+22° Civil Court of Santiago C-29.945-2016 liability claim by Inversiones Ranco Tres S.A. on January 18, 2017.
 It is represented by Mr. Jorge Enrique Said Yarur.
 It was filed against LATAM Airlines Group S.A. for an alleged contractual default by the Company and against Ramon Eblen Kadiz, Jorge Awad Mehech, Juan Jose Cueto Plaza, Enrique Cueto Plaza and Ignacio Cueto Plaza, directors and officers, for alleged breaches of their duties.
-In the case of Juan Jose Cueto Plaza, Enrique Cueto Plaza and Ignacio Cueto Plaza, it alleges a breach, as controllers of the Company, of their duties under the incorporation agreement.
-LATAM has retained legal counsel specializing in this area to defend it.
-The claim was answered on March 22, 2017 and the plaintiff filed its replication on April 4, 2017.
+In the case of Juan Jose Cueto Plaza, Enrique Cueto Plaza and Ignacio Cueto Plaza, et alleges a breach, as controllers of the Company, of their duties under the incorporation agreement.
+LATAM has retained legal The claim was answered on March 22, 2017 and the plaintiff filed its replication on April 4, 2017.
 LATAM filed its rejoinder on April 13, 2017, which concluded the argument stage of the lawsuit.
 A reconciliation hearing was held on May 2, 2017, but the parties did not reach an agreement.
 The Court issued the evidentiary decree on May 12, 2017.
 We filed a petition for reconsideration because we disagreed with certain points of evidence.
 That petition was partially sustained by the Court on June 27, 2017.
 The evidentiary stage commenced and then concluded on July 20, 2017.
 Observations to the evidence must now be presented.
 That period expires August 1, 2017.
 We filed our observations to the evidence on August 1, 2017.
 We were served the decision on December 13, 2017 that dismissed the claim since LATAM was in no way liable.
 The plaintiff filed an appeal on December 26, 2017.
 Arguments were pled before the Santiago Court of Appeals on April 23, 2019, and on April 30, 2019, this Court confirmed the ruling of the trial court absolving LATAM.
 The losing party was ordered to pay costs in both cases.
 On May 18, 2019, Inversiones Ranco Tres S.A. filed a remedy of vacation of judgment based on technicalities and on substance against the Appellate Court decision.
 The Appellate Court admitted both appeals on May 29, 2019 and the appeals are pending a hearing by the Supreme Court.
-16,142
+16,819